Facial Surgery FAQs

 Dr. Steinwald will recommend how long you should refrain from exercise.
 Typically, patients should be able to walk within a few days.
 After 6 weeks, most patients can participate in more strenuous exercise like weight-lifting and jogging.

 What are my options for lip augmentation?

 Many women (and men) don't realize that one of the earlier signs of aging is thinning lips, especially in the upper lip.
 Generally, patients seeking lip augmentation in Chicago are best served starting with in-office dermal fillers such as Restylane® or JUVÉDERM®, which can enhance the "vermillion border" (color demarcation) of the lip by "rolling it out" or filling it, especially in the central "cupid's bow area."
 Generally a ratio of 0.6 to 1:1 of the upper to lower lip is desirable.
 These agents can also be used in the vertical lines that sometimes show "lipstick bleed," and generally last from 6 to 10 months.
 Patients seeking a more permanent fix are generally counseled about possible minor surgical manipulations (rather than more permanent fillers), such as a "V-Y advancement" performed internally, to let more of the upper lip show.

 Your Next Step

 Have more questions?
 Dr. Steinwald would be happy to answer your specific questions during your initial consultation.
-To meet with him and discuss your questions, request a consultation online or call the Lake Forest Plastic Surgery office at (847) 234-9464 to schedule your visit.
+To meet with him and discuss your questions, request a consultation online or call The Center for Cosmetic Surgery at (303) 278-2600 to schedule your visit.